The Ultimate Packing List for Swimming with Whales in 2024

 Weight-belt and Weights

-if you plan on freediving with the whales (appropriate except when you are with a mother and calf, as free diving can easily be seen as threatening to them), you will need a weight-belt and weights to help counter buoyancy (caused by your wetsuit and your body itself).
+If you plan on freediving with the whales (appropriate except when you are with a mother and calf, as free diving can easily be seen as threatening to them), you will need a weight-belt and weights to help counter buoyancy (caused by your wetsuit and your body itself).
 Depending on your free-diving experience and how buoyant you are, you should bring enough weights to aim for neutral buoyancy between 10-20 meters in depth.

 Anti-fog drops or baby shampoo